 2. Carrying large sums of foreign currency while crossing the border

 One of Indonesia’s banking rules currently prohibits the importation of foreign currencies on behalf of either Indonesians or foreigners.
-Some banks have even been accused of exposing depositors’ personal information.
+Certainly, some banks have even been accused of exposing depositors’ personal information.
 Banks are only allowed to reveal customer personal information when a government agency or court orders it.